 Using the Console to View Work Requests

-Navigate to resource whose work requests you want to see.
+Navigate to the resource whose work requests you want to see.

 - If the resource is displayed in a list view, click the resource name to view the resource details.